High Diving Hare

-High Diving Hare is a 1948-produced Warner Brothers Looney Tunes theatrical cartoon short starring Bugs Bunny and Yosemite Sam.
+High Diving Hare is a 1948-produced Warner Bros.
+Looney Tunes theatrical cartoon short starring Bugs Bunny and Yosemite Sam.
 Released to theaters on April 30, 1949, the short is an expansion of a gag from Stage Door Cartoon, which was also directed by Friz Freleng, and co-stars Elmer Fudd.
 High Diving Hare can be seen in the third act of The Looney Looney Looney Bugs Bunny Movie, and a segment can be seen in the special Bugs Bunny's Wild World of Sports (the latter revealing that Sam has become a champion high diver due to his experiences in the short).

 Plot

 Bugs Bunny is drumming up business for a vaudeville show in a remote Western town (notably one of the posters in the background is for "Frizby the Magician", a reference to director Friz Freleng).
 One of the main attractions is "Fearless Freep" and his high diving act.
-As soon as Yosemite Sam hears the name "Fearless Freep", he goes into a joyful frenzy, buying as many tickets as he can.
+In the crowd, Yosemite Sam recognizes the name "Fearless Freep" and goes into a joyful frenzy, buying as many tickets as he can.

-During the show, as Bugs is about to introduce Freep, he receives a telegram informing him that Freep is delayed by a storm and will not be able to appear until the following night.
+During the show, as Bugs is about to introduce Freep, he receives a telegram saying that Freep is delayed by a storm and will not be able to perform until the following night.
 An angered Sam insists on seeing the high diving act and forces Bugs at gunpoint to the top of a high dive platform.
 But Bugs manages to pull out all his tricks and stops, and it is Sam who does all the diving, in a different comical setting nine separate times (in a variant of the diving act from Stage Door Cartoon).

 1: Sam pushes Bugs to the edge of the platform (with Bugs baring his claws to secure himself to the board).
 Bugs tells Sam to cover his eyes while he puts on his bathing suit and then proceeds to spin the board around so that Sam is at the diving edge.
 Bugs makes it look like he has taken the dive (accompanied with an audible "SPLASH").
 Sam, muttering that he cannot believe Bugs actually jumped, turns around and walks right off the edge.
 As Sam descends to the tank, Bugs zooms down the ladder and watches this dramatic scene from the audience saying, "This I gotta see."
 After Sam lands in the tank, it falls apart; the hoops break off, leaving the water intact.